 Dofetilide can cause your heart to beat irregularly.
 You will need to be in a hospital or another place where you can be monitored closely by your doctor for at least 3 days when you are started or restarted on dofetilide.
 It is important to read the patient information provided to you every time you begin therapy with dofetilide.

-Dofetilide is used to treat irregular heartbeats.
+Dofetilide is used to treat an irregular heartbeat (including atrial fibrillation or atrial flutter).
+It is in a class of medications called antiarrhythmics.
 It improves your heart rhythm by relaxing an overactive heart.

 This medication is sometimes prescribed for other uses; ask your doctor or pharmacist for more information.

-Talk to your doctor before drinking grapefruit juice.
-It may be best to drink other fruit juices while taking dofetilide.
+Talk to your doctor about eating grapefruit or drinking grapefruit juice while taking dofetilide.